emilou1981/ETL-Project/README.md

 # **Final Report: Dataset for Comparing the Prevalence of Adult Asthma and Ozone (O3) Air Pollution Particulates**

 The ETL team recieve a request for the data needed to compare the prevalence of adult asthma to O3 air pollution for years 2013-2016.
-The following provides the data sources and the steps taken to
+The following provides the data sources and the steps taken to get to complete the database to the required specifications.

 ## **Data Extraction**